 1. The first step was to derive weights to control for any bias due to sample attrition at the household level between waves of the survey.
-In constructing the Wave 2 weights, the Wave 1 household weight was carried forward to the Wave 2 sample.
-The characteristics of all Wave 2 households (including the newly-generated households) were compared to those of all completed Wave 2 households.
-Since no information was available on the Wave 2 characteristics of non-completed households, the Wave 1 characteristics were used) in comparing the two groups.
-The household characteristics examined were household size, number of adults over 18 years; number over age 65; number at work; number unemployed; number of males and females in each of 11 age groups; number of males and females in each of (a) 11 age/marital status categories, (b) 9 economic status categories, (c) 5 socio-economic groups, and (d) 4 broad levels of education; and number of recipients of 12 different social welfare payments.
-In addition, the corresponding characteristics of the 'head' of household were examined: age group, sex, level of education, socio-economic status, socio-economic group and marital status.
-Also included were the urban/rural location of the household in Wave 1 (Dublin, other urban and rural), the poverty status and equivalised income decile in Wave 1 (this information had not yet been computed for Wave 3) household, whether the household had moved since the previous wave, and whether the household was a split household in Wave 3.
+In constructing the Wave 3 weights, the Wave 2 household weight was carried forward to the Wave 4 sample.
+The characteristics of all Wave 3 households (including the newly-generated households)5 were compared to those of all completed Wave 3 households.
+Since no information was available on the Wave 3 characteristics of non-completed households, the Wave 2 characteristics were used6) in comparing the two groups.
+The household characteristics examined were household size, number of adults over 18 years; number over age 65; number at work; number unemployed; number of males and females in each of 11 age groups; number of males and females in each of 11 age groups; number of males and females in each of 11 age groups; number of males and females in each of 11 age groups; number of males and females in each of (a) 11 age/marital status categories, (b) 9 economic status categories, (c) 5 socio-economic groups, and (d) 4 broad levels of education; and number of recipients of 12 different social welfare payments.
+In addition, the corresponding characteristics of the 'head' of household7 were examined: age group, sex, level of education, socio-economic status, socio-economic group and marital status.
+Also included were the urban/rural location of the household in Wave 3 (Dublin, other urban and rural), the poverty status and equivalised income decile in Wave 1 (this information had not yet been computed for Wave 3) household, whether the household had moved since the previous wave, and whether the household was a split household in Wave 3.

-In general, the distribution of the characteristics examined was very similar for the responding and non-responding Wave 2 households.
+In general, the distribution of the characteristics examined was very similar for the responding and non-responding Wave 4 households.
 Although the sample attrition rate between Waves 1 and 2 is pretty high, there is certainly no indication any selectivity in the attrition is having a notable impact on the distribution of the major correlates of household income and poverty status.

-The adjustment for sample attrition involved adjusting the Wave 1 household weights so that the distribution of each of the characteristics for the responding Wave 2 households was equal to the distribution of these characteristics for the total sample.
+The adjustment for sample attrition involved adjusting the Wave 2 household weights so that the distribution of each of the characteristics for the responding Wave 3 households was equal to the distribution of these characteristics for the total sample.
 The Gross program written by Johanna Gomulka was used.
 This program uses a minimum distance algorithm to adjust an initial weight so that the distribution of characteristics in a sample matches that of a set of control totals.
-In the present case, the initial weight was the household weight from Wave 1 and the totals for all households (responding and non-responding, with the Wave 1 weight applied) were used as the control totals.
+In the present case, the initial weight was the household weight from Wave 2 and the totals for all households (responding and non-responding, with the Wave 2 weight applied) were used as the control totals.

-2. The next step was to apply external checks to the household weights using data from the 1995 Labour Force Survey and other sources, such as the Department of Social Welfare Published statistics on social welfare recipiency levels.
-At this stage, the current characteristics of the completed Wave 2 sample were compared to those of external sources.
+2. The next step was to apply external checks to the household weights using data from the 1996 Labour Force Survey and other sources, such as the Department of Social Welfare Published statistics on social welfare recipiency levels.
+At this stage, the current characteristics of the completed Wave 3 sample were compared to those of external sources.
 Even if there was no sample attrition between waves, some